Discovered by a monk (as legend has it), Nozawa Onsen combines the two best Japanese winter pastimes — snowy skiing and warming onsen.

 Traveling from Tokyo to Nozawa Onsen

-The Hokuriku Shinkansen’s Hakutaka is the only bullet train to get from Tokyo to Iiyama, the closest station to Nozawa Onsen.
+The Hokuriku Shinkansen’s Hakutaka is the only bullet train to go from Tokyo to Iiyama, the closest station to Nozawa Onsen.
 It’s a little under two hours and around ¥8,570 one-way.
-From there, you can take the Nozawa Onsen Liner Bus for ¥600.
+From there, you can take the Nozawa Onsen Liner Bus for ¥600 (about 25 minutes).
 There is also a taxi service available.

 While we do our best to ensure it’s correct, information is subject to change.
 Post first published January 2018.
 Last updated January 2022.